 How Is Chicory Used?

 Probably the most commonly used part of Chicory is the root.
-During tough economic times the root was roasted and used as a coffee additive or substitute.
-Before the civil war the port of New Orleans was the second leading coffee importer, behind only the port of New York.
-During the civil war Union naval blockades prevented import, so the residents began adding chicory to the coffee to extend it.
+During tough economic times, the root was roasted and used as a coffee additive or substitute.
+Before the Civil War, the port of New Orleans was the second leading coffee importer, behind only the port of New York.
+During the Civil War, Union naval blockades prevented imports, so the residents began adding chicory to the coffee to extend it.
 This began a tradition that endures into the modern era.
 Confederate soldiers also used the roots as a coffee substitute when supplies of coffee ran out.
 You can still make a slightly bitter coffee substitute by collecting and roasting the roots, then grinding them like you would coffee beans.

 Chicory root contains up to 40% inulin.
 Dietary fiber is good for your digestive health.
 The primary type of fiber in the root is soluble fiber.
 This type of fiber helps to slow digestion, may help to regulate blood sugar levels, and can reduce cholesterol levels.
 Foods high in fiber have been shown to help prevent cardiovascular disease, and lower the risk of Type 2 diabetes, cancer, and help lower the risk of obesity.

 Some food manufacturers began adding the root to help add to the amount of fiber in their products.
-Since this is fiber that is good for you, it helped them to advertise their products as having more nutritional fiber.
+Since this is a good fiber for you, it helped them to advertise their products as having more nutritional fiber.

 Chicory leaves are also edible, just like dandelion leaves.
-The first year the plant grows a rosette of leaves low to the ground that look very similar to dandelion leaves.
-Just like dandelion, the leaves become bitter as they get older.
-This is due to the sesquiterpene lactones, lactucin and lactucopricin.
-If you read our article about wild lettuce you may remember that lactucin is what gives wild lettuce it’s pain-relieving properties.
+In the first year, the plant grows a rosette of leaves low to the ground that look very similar to dandelion leaves.
+Just like dandelions, the leaves become bitter as they get older.
+This is due to the sesquiterpene lactones, lactucin, and lactucopricin.
+If you read our article about wild lettuce you may remember that lactucin is what gives wild lettuce its pain-relieving properties.
 It is contained in the white, milky latex of wild lettuce.
-It is also contained in the latex of chicory, although at lower concentrations.
+It is also contained in the latex of chicory, although at much lower concentrations.